Dollar at fresh 16-month high; sterling and euro knocked by Brexit uncertainty

 The U.S. currency has also been supported by the Federal Reserve, which last week reaffirmed its plan to raise interest rates next month and remained on track for two more potential rate hikes by mid-2019 thanks to an upbeat economy.

-The dollar index .DXY, a gauge of its value against six major peers, added more than 0.5 percent to 97.42, levels visited in June 2017.
+The dollar index, a gauge of its value against six major peers, added more than 0.5 percent to 97.42, levels visited in June 2017.
 It has strengthened four weeks in a row, having gained 0.4 percent last week.

 “The dollar index was firm all last week, bouncing back after the (U.S.) mid-term election results.
 Looking ahead, moves will be driven by the developments around the Italian budget and Brexit politics,” said Sim Moh Siong, currency strategist at Bank of Singapore.